A Survey of Knowledge Enhanced Pre-trained Models: Classification of Knowledge Enhanced Pre-trained Language Models

 \section{Classification of Knowledge Enhanced Pre-trained Language Models}

-To gain insight into how to attain effective KEPLMs, we performed a systematic classification of existing KEPLMs based on board literature study.
+To gain insight into how to attain effective KEPLMs, we performed a systematic classification of existing KEPLMs based on broad a comprehensive literature review.
 The objectives are to offer guidelines for users and researchers by comparing their pros and cons.